chaudharyviv/confluence-rag-platform/README.md

 See [`production-rag-architecture.md`](production-rag-architecture.md) for the original design rationale (the "why" behind every choice below).
 This README documents the system as built, plus setup.

-## Why this exists

-Two earlier repos (`Confluence-Rag`, `Confluence-Serpapi-GraphRag`) had real bugs: a vector store that didn't actually persist, keyword-based domain routing (`is_engineering_question()`, `"how to" → always False`), and a "graph" that was metadata no one ever traversed.
-This is the production rebuild, with each of those failure modes replaced by something that fails loudly or degrades explicitly instead of silently.

 ## Key features

 - **Hybrid retrieval** — Chroma (dense, cosine) + `rank_bm25` (sparse), fused in application code with Reciprocal Rank Fusion.
 Self-hosted Chroma has no built-in hybrid search, so RRF is implemented by hand rather than assumed away.